 Template Source: Files (Autoconf)¶

 conf.d/auto_conf directory.
 Some integrations as listed here are enabled by default.
-The default templates are good for basic use cases.
-The configuration can be customized further e.g. extra integration options, different container identifiers, different port mapping etc. by providing custom Autoconf files.
+The default templates are adequate for basic use cases.
+By providing custom Autoconf files, you can customize the configuration further with extra integration options, different container identifiers, different port mapping, and so on.

 Template Variable Indexes¶

-For containers that have many IP addresses or expose many ports, you can tell Autodiscovery which ones to choose by appending an underscore to the template variable, followed by an integer, e.g.
+For containers that have many IP addresses or expose many ports, you can tell Autodiscovery which ones to choose by appending an underscore and integer to the template variable; for example,

 %%port_4%%.
-After inspecting the container, Autodiscovery sorts the IPs and ports numerically and in ascending order, so for a container that exposes ports 80, 443, and 8443,
+After inspecting the container, Autodiscovery sorts the IP addresses and ports numerically and in ascending order, so for a container that exposes ports 80, 443, and 8443,

 %%port_0%% refers to port 80.
 Non-indexed template variables refer to the last item in the sorted list, so in this case,